tuhh-softsec/vul4j/README.md

 # USGS Iridium Short Burst Data (SBD) Decoder Library

+Java library for decoding Iridium Short Burst Data packets.

 ## About

-Java library for decoding Iridium Short Burst Data packets.
+This Java software library is used to decode Short Burst Data packets transmitted from the Iridium satellite networking using the DirectIP configuration.
+When paired with a simple TCP socket listener, this library enables the header and payload data to be extracted from the message and parsed successfully.
+The user must define the data types they are expecting in the payload as well as any scale transformation that should be applied.

 ## Developer(s)